Manfred Weber: European integration

 On 7 June 2014, Weber dismissed demands by British Prime Minister David Cameron to put the brakes on European integration.
 Weber stated that "The EU is based on an ever closer union of European peoples.
 That is set out in the treaties.
 It is not negotiable for us...
 We cannot sell the soul of Europe... if we grant every national parliament a veto right, Europe would come to a standstill."
 However, he supported Cameron's demand that Britain, as a non-euro country, should be empowered to influence eurozone policy decisions.
-Also, he told The Guardian in early 2015 that the United Kingdom's drive to freeze welfare payments for EU immigrants was justified and set an example for the rest of the union.
+He also told The Guardian in early 2015 that the United Kingdom's drive to freeze welfare payments for EU immigrants was justified and set an example for the rest of the union.

-In early 2017, Weber held that if the International Monetary Fund (IMF) insisted on debt relief for Greece, it should no longer participate in the bailout, thereby breaking ranks with his political party's official line that the program would end if the IMF pulled out.

 Commenting on the UK's vote to leave the European Union, Weber said, "The British people decided to leave this union, so they will not be so comfortable, so safe, not so economically strong.
 That's why we will say that it really is a very negative day."

-In 2018, Weber placed a petition to grant free Interrail tickets to all EU citizens on their 18th birthday.
-These tickets would allow free travel within all of the EU for one month.
-Motivating reasons mentioned by Weber: "It is about bringing people together.
+In 2018, Weber supported a proposal to grant free Interrail tickets to all EU citizens on their 18th birthday.
+The tickets would have allowed recipients to travel within the European Union for one month.
+Weber argued that the proposal was intended to bring young Europeans together, stating, "It is about bringing people together.
 We must arrange for young people to be thrilled by Europe again."
-However, the idea would have cost the EU taxpayer subsidies of 2.3 billion euros every year, hence the proposal did not find much support.
+The proposal did not receive broad support, in part because of its estimated annual cost of €2.3 billion.

+Greece and the eurozone crisis

+During the Greek government-debt crisis, Weber criticised the Greek government's handling of bailout negotiations and opposed calls for a debt relief for Greece.
+In June 2015, amid negotiations between Greece and its creditors, Weber said that the latest reform proposals submitted by Greece were more substantial than previous proposals, but stated that Europe would not be "blackmailed" by Greece.

+In February 2017, Weber said that participation by the International Monetary Fund was no longer crucial for Greece's third bailout programme.
+He argued that if the IMF insisted on a debt cut for Greece, it should no longer participate, saying that "Europe can stand on its own feet now".
+Reuters reported that this position broke with the German government's official line that the programme would end if the IMF withdrew.

+Weber's stance on Greece became an issue during the 2019 European Parliament election campaign, which he launched in Athens as the European People's Party's lead candidate for president of the European Commission.
+According to The Guardian, Greek prime minister Alexis Tsipras accused Weber of having supported "Grexit" during the debt crisis and described him as "anti-Hellenic".
+At the same campaign event, Weber criticised Tsipras's economic policies and expressed support for New Democracy leader Kyriakos Mitsotakis.